Course Request Guide for New Students

 Philosophy and Religious Studies

 11th graders may take any Phil/Rel course except Ethics.
+Please note that students must take one term of philosophy or religious studies for graduation.

 General Advice:

-3. Use the 11th Grade course planning worksheet and put your requests on paper before contacting a member of the Academic Affairs Office to complete your request.
+3. Use the 11th Grade Course Planning Worksheet and put your requests on paper before contacting a member of the Academic Affairs Office to complete your request.

 5. Science, Visual and Performing Arts, and Philosophy and Religious Studies courses must have alternates.
 Note: Alternate choices do not have to be in the same discipline.